 The temperature SASBE may also be used as a priori for the retrieval of other ECVs at Lauder, i.e. a temperature profile is required as a priori for the retrieval of an ozone profile from the stratospheric ozone lidar based at Lauder (Brinksma et al., 1997).
 As the radiosonde measurements made at Lauder have not been assimilated into numerical weather prediction models prior to 2016, the SASBE can be used as an approximately independent validation data set for model calculations (not entirely independent as the Invercargill measurements have been assimilated).
 Its hourly resolution and the availability of uncertainties make the SASBE especially valuable.
-The ERA5 reanalysis is used to calculate the diurnal cycle and the anomalies with regards

-30 to this diurnal cycle above Lauder and Invercargill.
-However at times close to a Lauder radiosonde measurements, the SASBE is primarily determined by the Lauder radiosonde temperature.
-Thus, the SASBE may be valuable to assess the accuracy of the ERA5 reanalysis when applying close collocation criteria for the time (i.e. around the radiosonde measurement time).
+The ERA5 reanalysis is used to calculate the diurnal cycle and the anomalies with regards to this diurnal cycle above Lauder and Invercargill.
+However, to the best of our knowledge, Lauder radiosonde measurements have not been assimilated into ERA5, at least not prior to 2017, as they are not part of the Integrated Global Radiosonde Archive (IGRA) and have not been assimilated by ECMWF's operational forecast model prior to 2017 (Bruce Ingleby, personal communication, 2018).
+At times close to a Lauder radiosonde measurements, the SASBE is primarily determined by the Lauder radiosonde temperature.
+Thus, the SASBE may be valuable for assessing the accuracy of the ERA5 reanalysis when applying close collocation criteria for the time (i.e. around the radiosonde measurement time).
 While this is not different to using the Lauder radiosondes directly, the SASBE is available in an easier accessible and consistent format.